eclipse-orbit/orbit/README.md

 Eclipse Orbit Recipes
 =====================

 This repositories hosts recipes for building OSGi bundles as part of the Eclipse Orbit project.
-This repository is based on functionality provided by the [Eclipse EBR project](https://github.com/eclipse/ebr).
+This repository is based on functionality provided by the [Eclipse EBR maven plug-ins](https://github.com/eclipse/ebr).

 The Very Short Version